-The benefits of NBN for business centre around mitigating the slow internet speeds that have hindered Australian businesses for years.
+The benefits of NBN for the business centre around mitigating the slow internet speeds that have hindered Australian businesses for years.
 Slow speeds equal a disrupted ability to connect with customers and clients, as well as potential customers and clients alike.
 This reduces productivity and can make your business seem unreliable.
 In fact, a few years ago Australia was ranked 48th in the world behind countries such as Slovakia and Malta.

 To solve this problem (and others!), the Australian government is rolling out the National Broadband Network (NBN).
 This is Australia’s first national, open-access communications network.
 It lays the foundation for a more connected, efficient country and business internet environment.
 Faster internet speed comes many benefits for businesses.
 NBN Co, the organisation rolling out the nbn and created by the Federal Government, will distribute the service to all Australians by 2020.